-Average annual temperature has increased by about 2°F since the 1970s, and the number of extremely hot days and warm nights has increased.
-Historically unprecedented future warming is likely.
+Temperatures in New Mexico have risen more than 2°F since the beginning of the 20th century.
+The number of extremely hot days and warm nights have also increased.
+Historically unprecedented warming is projected during this century.

 Key Message 2

 The summer monsoon rainfall, which provides much needed water for agricultural and ecological systems, varies greatly from year to year, and future trends in such precipitation are highly uncertain.